Introduction to 5/1 ARM Mortgages

 If you’re interested in getting a 5/1 ARM, it’s best to shop around for rates before committing to any particular lender.
 Many websites offer free mortgage rate quotes, or estimates of the mortgage rates that you’re eligible for.
 Once you provide details such as your credit score, the home purchase price that you’re aiming for, the down payment you can afford to make and the area where you want the home to be located, you’ll receive a list of mortgage rate quotes.

 As you’re comparing quotes, it’s a good idea to focus on more than just the estimated total mortgage payment.
-You’ll also need to compare APRs (which take both the interest rate and fees into account to give you the yearly cost of taking on a 5/1 ARM) and the total estimated cost of fees, including closing costs.
+You’ll also need to compare APRs, which take both the interest rate and fees into account to give you the yearly cost of taking on a loan, and the total estimated cost of fees like closing costs.

 In addition to looking at the information included in your mortgage rate quotes, it’s best to find out as much as you can about interest rate caps.
 That way, you’ll have a better idea of how high the interest rate on a particular 5/1 ARM can go.
 If the maximum interest rate is too high, you could have trouble keeping up with your mortgage payments down the road.